hashicorp/design-system/website/docs/getting-started/for-designers/partials/setup-guide.md

 ### From the assets panel

-Access library components via Figma's [assets panel](https://help.figma.com/hc/en-us/articles/360038663994-Name-and-organize-components#assetspanel).
+Access library components via Figma’s [assets panel](https://help.figma.com/hc/en-us/articles/360038663994-Name-and-organize-components#assetspanel).
 Select the name or expand the category of the component you would like to use and click or drag it into your project.
-Alternatively, you can use the search bar at the top of the panel, which returns results based on the component's name, category, and description.
+Alternatively, you can use the search bar at the top of the panel, which returns results based on the component’s name, category, and description.

 The shortcut `shift + i` opens the resources panel which exposes a list of recently used components, plugins, and widgets you have enabled in your project.